secure-device-onboard/iot-platform-sdk/README.md

 Specify the combination of the hostname and port information together for either http, https or both.
 If no proxy needs to be specified, do not specify the flags in _JAVA_OPTIONS.

-## Configuring Ondie ECDSA properties
+## Configuring Ondie ECDSA Properties

 For successful onboarding of Ondie ECDSA clients, appropriate CRL files must be present in the path as specified by the property `org.sdo.ops.ondie-ecdsa-material-path`.
 If the CRL files need to be downloaded into the same path, set the property `org.sdo.ops.ondie-ecdsa-material-urls` with a list of appropriate URLs from where the CRL files will be downloaded.
 If demo is being run in a closed network or if no update needs to be made to the existing CRL files in the same path, set the property `org.sdo.ops.ondie-ecdsa-material-update` value to 'false'.

-## Running the SDO IoT Platform SDK demo using the Docker scripts
+## Running the SDO IoT Platform SDK Demo Using the Docker Scripts

 To run the SDO IoT Platform SDK demo using the Docker scripts, update the proxy information and execute the rendezvous service and device as per the steps mentioned below.